Open Agent Security Benchmark

 49 credential patterns, MCP vault protection, context window isolation

-SkillGuard hash pinning, SignCrypt signing, registry trust verification
+SkillGuard hash pinning, SignCrypt signing, trust verification

 Mutual authentication, 10 A2A attack payloads, trust boundaries